castacks/tartanairpy/docs/installation.rst

     pip install tartanair

+TartanAir depends on PyTorch for some customization functionalities.
+Please install it on your system (we don't do it for you to avoid version conflicts).
+Please follow the instructions on the PyTorch website: https://pytorch.org/get-started/locally/ .
 That's it!
 You're ready to go.

 **Note while we are in development, please install using the following command:**